vgkourgkoutas/Real-Time-Face-Pixelation-for-Privacy-Protection/README.md

 - Model: ResNet-10 SSD Face Detector
 - Framework: Caffe
-- Source: OpenCV official repository
+- Source: OpenCV official repository, https://github.com/opencv/opencv
 - Purpose: Face detection only (no face recognition)

 The model is used strictly for inference and was not trained by the author.